Get feddi running in your stack

 CLI

-# Register a subgraph under the variant from Step 2.
+# Register the users subgraph (variant-id from Step 2)

 feddi subgraph create <variant-id> users